Toddlers Diarrhoea & IBS Connection

 While they target harmful bacteria causing illnesses, they can also inadvertently kill the beneficial gut bacteria, which play a crucial role in digestion and overall gut health.

-When the delicate balance of gut bacteria is disrupted by antibiotics, it can lead to a bout of diarrhoea, often referred to as antibiotic-related diarrhoea.
+When the delicate balance of gut bacteria is disrupted by antibiotics, it can lead to a bout of diarrhoea.

 It’s a short-term side effect that can be uncomfortable for your child.